 A team of PIFs worked with agencies across government to expand the Blue Button Initiatives by building APIs that allow more people to access their health information and make more informed decisions about their health.

 Portfolio of shared services that help agencies make information accessible, drive innovation, and avoid costs.

-The Office of Products and Programs (OPP) works with agencies to improve the public experience with government.
-To do this, OPP enables programs such as USA.gov, Data.gov, and Challenge.gov.
-OPP also offers solutions to agencies seeking to modernize IT, such as FedRAMP and the Digital Analytics Program.
-OPP’s reach is tremendous, with thousands of agency partners and millions of customer interactions.
-The professionals on the OPP team include program managers, product owners, writers, customer experience specialists, engineers, data scientists, and user experience designers who work on established products and services for the public and federal agencies.
-Find out more about the Office of Products and Programs.
+The Office of Solutions works with agencies to improve the public experience with government.
+To do this, Solutions enables programs such as USA.gov, Data.gov, and Challenge.gov.
+Solutions also offers products and programs to support agencies seeking to modernize IT, such as FedRAMP and the Digital Analytics Program.
+Its reach is tremendous, with thousands of agency partners and millions of customer interactions.
+The professionals on the Solutions team include program managers, product owners, writers, customer experience specialists, engineers, data scientists, and user experience designers who work on established products and services for the public and federal agencies.
+Find out more about the Office of Solutions (formerly Office of Products and Programs).

 Office of Acquisition

 The Office of Acquisition (OA) offers acquisition services and buys digital products and services for our own organization, TTS.
 Our services allow us to pilot our own procurement tools and processes and to demonstrate that compliance can be realized in the context of more efficient and effective acquisition approaches.
 We embody the same values as the rest of TTS: transparency, open source, human-centered, and agile methodologies — and we buy products and services built with these principles.
 In the spirit of innovation, we also experiment with new, collaborative ways of doing procurement while adhering to the various regulations and policies governing our work.